The Best Red Velvet Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

 Red velvet cake has always really intrigued me; is it vanilla, is it chocolate?
 Why does it seem to look and taste so different no matter where you get it from?
-What is red velvet cake, and how can I make a moist, light, and fluffy homemade red velvet cake that is sure to impress?
-Well, I have the answers to all of those questions here, and more.
+What makes the red color?
+And how can I make a moist, light, and fluffy homemade red velvet cake that is sure to impress?
+Well, I have the answers to those questions here and more.

 homemade red velvet cake topped with coconut whipped cream, berries, chocolate bonbons, and edible roses